 Since Google Wallets launched in 2011, society has slowly been closing in on the day where wallets will no longer be necessary.
 During the last seven years, the mobile payment sector has become increasingly fragmented, more and more solutions are entering the market.
 Naturally, as mobile payments become more popular, mobile fraud also increases.
-The number of US merchants who said they experience mobile fraud last year grew by 50 percent.
+The number of US merchants who said they experienced mobile fraud last year grew by 50 percent.

 According to a recent Kount survey, 38.9 percent of US merchants say security and fraud risk is the number one priority when it comes to their mobile commerce and almost half say it’s their biggest challenge in the mobile channel.
-However, mobile payments are typically more secure than traditional payment methods—cardholder data is typically tokenized or encrypted.
+However, mobile payments are typically more secure than traditional payment methods—cardholder data is tokenized or encrypted.

 What is Tokenization?